lowRISC/qemu/docs/opentitan/keymgr-dpe.md

 ### Arguments

 * `-c` QEMU OT config file, which can be generated with the [`cfggen.py`](cfggen.md) script.
+  See also predefined files from the `docs/config/opentitan` directory.

 * `-d` only useful to debug the script, reports any Python traceback to the standard error stream.